Preach the word; be ready in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine. (2 Timothy 4:2)

 And let us not be weary in well doing: for in due season we shall reap, if we faint not.
 As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.

 The bond of trust and love makes us feel more assured of God’s love for us.
 We are more able to overcome times of difficulty, knowing that we are part of something bigger than ourselves.
+The strength of our family is in the fact that we believe our parents will still love us when we make mistakes, just as we as children still respect and love them when they make mistakes.
+We don't cut each other off; no, we lovingly support each other and thus the love in the family grows.
 Let us not be afraid to have familial love to those in our family of faith.

 Eldership and Hierarchy